Kaljurand/Arvutaja/README.md

   - an app that understands Google Maps' URLs (`http://maps.google.com/maps?...`);
   - an app that responds to the standard Android alarm clock intent (`android.intent.action.SET_ALARM`).

+In order to read back the input query, Arvutaja uses the system default text-to-speech (TTS) engine, setting it to the same language as the input query.
+Many TTS engines with support for different languages are available for Android.
+They can be installed e.g. via Google Play and set as system default in the Android language settings.
+An Estonian TTS engine for Android is available e.g. on <http://heli.eki.ee/koduleht/index.php/rakendused> ("HTS-sünteeshääl Androidile EKISpeak.apk").
+(Note that EKISpeak.apk v1.0 does not support numbers in the digit form, e.g. "üks pluss kaks on 3" is not rendered to speech at all.)

 Included libraries
 ------------------